PaceCS/control-flow-slapfishsteve/README.md

 ### Helpful Tips:

-In your logic worksheets, you learned about how to check if a number is divisble by another number.
+In your logic worksheets, you learned how to check if a number is divisible by another number.
 This was done using the remainder operator `%`.
 Using this operator allows you to write `n % d` which gives the remainder when n is divided by d.
 Some examples are below.

 ```
 4 % 2